camunda/blog.camunda.org/content/post/2019/03/camunda-modeler-3.0.0-released.md

 title = "Camunda Modeler 3.0.0 Released"
 +++

-We are happy the Camunda Modeler 3.0.0 final release.
-Compared to the old stable `v2.x` series, it improves error recovery, extensibility, and the overall modeling experience.
-On top of this, it incorporates numerous bug fixes.
+We are excited to announce the Camunda Modeler v3.0.0 major release.
+It comes with improved error recovery, extensibility, and better modeling experience in comparison to the `v2.x` series.
+In addition to that, it incorporates numerous bug fixes.

 [Download the all-new app](https://camunda.com/download/modeler/) and start modeling right away.